 MEDIA SCOOP | Presented by DML Media Group

-What is your favorite TV program to watch while interacting with your Facebook friends and Twitter followers?
+So, what does your social media activity say about your personal story and culture?
+Has Haiti’s brand image benefitted from the social media spectrum?
 Let us know what you think in the comments.
 You can also join the Media Scoop conversation on Twitter with hashtag #HTMediaScoop.

 Daphne Leroy is a marketing and media strategist who is the founder and President of DML Media Group, LLC.
 Follow her on Twitter.